JurgenR/aioslsk/MESSAGES.rst

 :Code: 86 (0x56)

-*Usage*: Timeout for the distributed parent
+:Usage: Timeout for the distributed parent

 :Receive: